Jack Faust by Michael Swanwick

 The utterly nefarious protagonists and antagonists in Swanwick's novel are not as well-developed as they should be.
 Because Swanwick's Faust begins with ignorant, indifferent misanthropism and that transforms into ignorant, indifferent, sadistic misanthropism, not much man against himself conflict exists.
 Swanwick’s Faust has almost unlimited knowledge available, yet behaves as if he were Forrest Gump in a straight jacket, carried by forces of history.
 Except Faust does not have Gump’s good luck.
 Faust does little creative on his own.
 When not following intuitions, Faust simply follows advice from Mephistopheles.
-When a character alternates between being a Gump and the toy of Mephistopheles, the character does not compel.
+When a character alternates between being a Gump and the toy of Mephistopheles, fiction suffers.
 Gretchen, Faust’s lover, simply follows advice from Faust or her intuitions.
 She is Faust’s toy.

 It might have been better if Faust had vast knowledge in some subjects, but had to build his own in other subjects, rather than being inept on his own.
 Jack Faust lacks a clash of minds.
 Lightweight antagonists appear out of nowhere to push Faust and Gretchen around.
 Faust and Gretchen, lightweight themselves, oblige.

 Mephistopheles hands Faust step-by-step secrets to seducing every woman, but Faust somehow forgets to ask for advice on how to deal with opponents.
 And Faust does not figure it out on his own.
 Imagine medieval, illiterate peasants turning into well-organized, well-funded opponents in a single generation against a man who has access to almost any knowledge he wants.
 Faust could install himself as a monarch or president, yet he labors as a technician and entrepreneur.

 Faust’s pursuit of technology is incomprehensible.
 He designs leaf springs before curing diseases or pursuing more profitable products.
 Sixteenth century individuals had many goods they would pay a fortune for before buying leaf springs.
 All Faust had to do was ask Mephistopheles.
 Faust’s followers build a fleet loaded with missiles to defeat ironclads when 20th century guns or aircraft would have been more than adequate.
-Swanwick’s Faust is more knuckleheaded Goethe's misguided striver.
+Swanwick’s Faust is more knuckleheaded than Goethe's misguided striver.